komoot/photon/README.md

 ### Building

-photon uses [maven](https://maven.apache.org/) for building.
-To build the package from source make sure you have a JDK and maven installed.
+photon uses [gradle](https://gradle.org) for building.
+To build the package from source make sure you have a JDK installed.
 Then run:

 ```
-mvn package
+./gradlew build
 ```

+This will build and test photon.
+The final jar cn be found in `build/libs`.

 ### Usage